ShawHahnLab/chiimp/docs/README.md

 The configuration file, `config.yml`, is a simple text file that will tell the software where to find these spreadsheet and data files and how to do the analysis.
+For now you don't need to worry about the contents of the configuration file, but for your own analyses you'll need to do some customization.
 The built-in text editor in RStudio (installed during the CHIIMP setup) can edit this format and will provide some features like color-coding and automatic indentation for sub-sections.
 Other text editors are fine too, though Windows doesn't come with a particularly useful text editor, so it may be helpful to install one yourself such as [Notepad++].
 After a default install you can simply right-click on a CHIIMP config file and click "Edit with Notepad++".
 On Mac OS TextEdit will work if kept in plain text mode.
-For now you don't need to worry about the contents of the configuration file.

 **Drag and drop `config.yml` onto the CHIIMP icon on the Desktop.**